-Associate marriage and family therapist
+Licensed marriage and family therapist

 I work with TWEEN and TEENS, specializing in trauma and fostering successful family and peer relationships through empathy, resilience, and intrinsic motivation.
 I have worked within school systems as a therapist and as a teacher providing a different perspective and approach.

 Many children benefit from integrating feedback from those in their path of influence.
 While my work with PARENTS is child-focused, I provide training and support to parents, extended family members, teachers, physicians, and caregivers.
 This team approach aids in understanding current roadblocks from different perspectives and helps adapt the focus of therapy.
 The team approach also leads to clearer, more effective communication and agreement on expectations.

 I work with YOUNG ADULTS as they transition through college, start a job, and choose a life path.
 We work to develop the skills needed to build confidence, improve communication, identify emotions, create coping strategies, foster self-discipline, enhance relationships, and more.

 I worked in large fortune 500 corporations for 17 years leading Organizational Development Departments in change management, workplace anxiety, relationship struggles, personal growth and development, and balancing work/life realms.

 In private practice, I continue working with CAREER-MINDED INDIVIDUALS and EXECUTIVES to help them navigate workplace issues, balance relationships, improve communication and productivity, and manage their stress and anxiety.
 We use our time together to acknowledge the current situation, uncover the different systems at play, address concerns or goals, and learn tools and techniques that allow for a brighter future.